The construction industry stands at a pivotal juncture, with sustainability no longer a

 integration of renewable energy sources, such as solar and wind power, is becoming

-3. Water Conservation: Techniques such as rainwater harvesting, efficient irrigation
+more common. - Water Conservation: Techniques such as rainwater harvesting, efficient irrigation

-systems, and water-efficient fixtures are being adopted to reduce water usage.
+systems, and water-efficient fixtures are being adopted to reduce water usage. - Certification and Standards: Green building certifications like LEED (Leadership in

 Energy and Environmental Design) and BREEAM (Building Research Establishment